wp-plugins/wp-to-twitter/readme.txt

 == Upgrade Notice ==

-Adds support for Custom Post Types.
+May fix a problem for some users.

 == Screenshots ==